 Delivering a flexible programme

-Young people can still work towards badges and awards while at home.
+Many leaders will choose to deliver the programme via a combination of face to face and online sessions.
+Young people can work towards badges and awards by any method, flexibility is the key to success.
 Click here for guidance on making the rules more flexible!

 National (The Scout Association) resources